miklescotch/jekyll-now/_posts/2017-11-18-Css writing and css output.md

 and wow you have all stuff done.

 Of course it s cool when here are no exceptions - everything is bootstrap - but - there no such project till human live on this planet.
 They are imperfect and projects too.

+Typically - you would write avatar__color-blue in html then add class avatar__color-blue - then you are adding mixins or variables or whatever and the you would need to change it - you need to rewrite a line below or make mopre specific selector and the you would need think it over

+not anymore